 Like Anaheim, Los Angeles experiences peak tourism and sweltering heat during the summer months.
 Anyone traveling to LA in the summer should prepare for high hotel prices, uncomfortable smog, and long lines at the top tourist destinations.

-The major reason most people don’t recommend visiting LA in the winter is because of heavy rain.
-There are, however, a few advantages to a wintertime LA trip.
-First off, hotel and airfare are at their lowest levels.
-Tourists from the colder states will also appreciate LA’s average wintertime temps in the 60s.
-Lastly, winter is the best time if you’re interested in award ceremonies like the Oscars, Golden Globes, or the Grammys.
+Tourists from colder states will also appreciate LA’s average wintertime temperatures in the 60s.
+Lastly, winter is the best time to attend award ceremonies like the Oscars, Golden Globes, or Grammys.

 When To Visit San Francisco

-Unlike Anaheim and Los Angeles, San Francisco has a unique weather pattern all tourists need to be aware of.
+Unlike Anaheim and Los Angeles, San Francisco has a unique weather pattern that tourists need to be aware of.
 Countless visitors make the mistake of booking their San Fran vacation during the summer and are disappointed by the city’s infamous fog.

-Believe it or not, summertime is one of the worst seasons to visit San Francisco.
-Travelers will soon discover that summer in SF isn’t all sunshine and roses.
 Indeed, it can be downright chilly due to the thick blankets of fog and the harsh sea breezes.
-Not only is the weather less than ideal, but summer in San Fran also marks peak tourism season.
-This means you’ll have to contend with higher airfare, higher hotel prices, and more tourists at all the city’s attractions.
+Not only is the weather less than ideal but summer in San Fran also marks peak tourism season.

 It’s far better to book a San Francisco trip during the autumn to experience fewer crowds and gorgeous summer-like weather.
-With average temps in the 70s and mostly sunny days, the autumn is actually the warmest time of the year.
+With average temps in the 70s and mostly sunny days, autumn is actually the warmest time of the year.

 Spring in San Francisco is slightly better than summer, but it’s not as nice as the fall.
 Although there’s no fog to contend with, average springtime temps rarely get above the 60s.
 You might also have to deal with some lingering precipitation.